2-Week Perth To Adelaide Road Trip Itinerary: Best Places To Stop

 Distance from Perth to Norseman 722 KM | Distance from Ceduna Adelaide 700 KM

 Welcome to the Australian Outback!
 This is the longest stretch of your road trip from Perth to Adelaide.
-And includes the longest straight stretch of road in the world – the 90 Mile Straight.
+It includes the longest straight stretch of road in the world – the 90 Mile Straight.

 WHERE TO STAY: There are free camping stops plus accommodation at many of the roadhouses.